Britain's 'most scenic' bus route revealed

 "I've been travelling up and down the country by bus for many years and on fantastic routes like this one the scenery is just spectacular," he says.

-"Rural communities do need bus services and they are life line for many people.
+"Rural communities do need bus services and they are a lifeline for many people.
 So I felt they deserved a little publicity to attract new passengers."

 Mr Kirby did not just want to encourage people out of their cars but also to cherish services when funding has been squeezed.

 The 840 runs four times a day, is completely commercial and run by Transdev.
-But it relies upon subsidies in winter time and reimbursement by local authority from the many users with a bus pass.
+But it relies on subsidies in winter time and reimbursement by the local authority for the many users with a bus pass.

 Les and Janet use it to get to their caravan in Thornton-le-Dale: "We've been using it for a long time, all on our bus pass.
 If we did not have the bus we would not get out because fuel is so dear."

-Kate has epilepsy so cannot drive: "It's important for me to get to places I've been visiting all my life, I would not be able to get to the outdoors, which I love very much."
+Kate has epilepsy so cannot drive: "It's important for me to get to places I've been visiting all my life - I would not be able to get to the outdoors, which I love very much."

 One pensioner always makes it up to the top deck so she can enjoy the best views from the front seat.
 Another even said her dog refuses to hop on any other bus.